usmanovs/Salesforce-Interview-Handbook/questions/admin-questions.md

 7) API requests made in last 24 hours and the available limit of the allowed requests
 8) Instance, the server name which will appear in the url of the org, when logged in

-These are some necessary information which one can find on the company information page, however, there are various other fields which are available to the user, for which you can refer to the following screenshot:
+There are other useful fields which are available to the user, for which you can refer to the following screenshot:

 <img src="/assets/organization information.png">